giovannigarifo/bigdata/README.md

 Repository that contains all the projects developed for the BigData course of the Politecnico di Torino

+## create new project in intellij

+create a new project from source, import the libraries trough the "project structure" menu: the libraries are in the `labs/lib` folder

 ## How to submit a MapReduce job to the bigdata@polito Hadoop cluster

 * Compile the MapReduce Application obtaining the jar file.